RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

    ``CLASSPATH`` environment variable.
 Your ``CLASSPATH`` environment variable can name two kinds of structures.

-   1. A jar file that contains Java classes
+   1. A .jar file that contains Java classes

-   2. Another unix directory that contains Java class files
+   2. Another directory that contains Java class files

 You can think of the import statement in Java as working a little bit like the ``from module import xxx`` statement in Python.
 However, behind